 Dolphins will blow the water out when 5-10mm close to the surface before breathing in the air once they breach the surface.
-The complex arrangement of nerve endings picks up the changes in pressure of the water allowing them to know when they are near to the surface.
+The complex arrangement of nerve endings picks up the changes in pressure of the water, allowing them to know when they are near to the surface.

 The hearing of a cetacean has adapted from hearing in the air to hearing in water and air.
 As water is denser than air, sound moves about five times as fast in water as it does in air.
 The difference in density between the water and air makes it more difficult for sound waves to pass between the two.

 The science of how whales hear is still hotly debated by scientists.
-Baleen whales have a wax plug which builds up over time that transmits sounds heard underwater to the inner ear.
+Baleen whales have a wax plug that builds up over time that transmits sounds heard underwater to the inner ear.
 The impedance of the waxy build-up matches seawater.
 This leads scientists to believe that although they can hear underwater, they are deaf when their ears are above water in the air.

 Some scientists believe that hearing does not work in the same way as our ears and doesn’t occur through the ear canal.
-Some species of dolphin are believed to have closed ear channels.
+Some species of dolphins are believed to have closed ear channels.
 With these species, they believe that sounds are transmitted through bone conduction or tissue conduction.

-Bone conduction works by the bones of the skull or teeth transmitting sounds to the inner ear.
+Bone conduction works by the bones of the skull or teeth, transmitting sounds to the inner ear.
 Tissue conduction allows sound to filter through deposits of fat from the lower jaw to the inner ear.

 Taste And Smell

 Taste and smell are less distinguishable underwater than it is on land.
-Smell determines the source of chemical substances in the air, whereas taste occurs when chemical substances are dissolved in water that is taken into the mouth.
+Smell determines the source of chemical substances in the air, whereas taste occurs when chemical substances are dissolved in water taken into the mouth.

-Whereas tasting can still take place underwater as it needs the chemical substances to be dissolved in water, smell takes place in the air.
+Whereas tasting can still take place underwater as it needs the chemical substances to be dissolved in water, the smell takes place in the air.
 However, marine mammals can still smell underwater.

-Whales, dolphins and other marine mammals can smell both predators and prey and this is done at a distance.
+Whales, dolphins, and other marine mammals can smell both predators and prey, and this is done at a distance.
 Taste gives the marine mammals information once the object is close to or in the mouth.

-Many marine mammals use chemoreception (chemical sensing) to find food as water is a good carrier for dissolved materials.
+Many marine mammals use chemoreception (chemical sensing) to find food, as water is a good carrier for dissolved materials.

 Whales can smell underwater and in the air but are not particularly efficient.
-Whales have their nostrils (blowholes) on top of their head and it is thought that through evolution there must have been many changes to how their noses work.
+Whales have their nostrils (blowholes) on top of their head, and it is thought that through evolution, there must have been many changes to how their noses work.